DevOps-Gilde/S2_Docs_GitHubActions/05_Monitoring.md

 ```
 instrumentationKey=`az monitor app-insights component show --app apimon${{ secrets.WEBAPP }} --resource-group ${{ secrets.RG }} --query  "instrumentationKey" --output tsv`
 ```
-The command follows thesame pattern as above where we stored the location of the resource group in a variable.
+The command follows the same pattern as above where we stored the location of the resource group in a variable.
 The only difference here is the different attribut we are interested in.

 Now let's use our variable to link the Web App to App Insights.
 This requires updating a few **application** settings inside the Web App.
 One is of course our **instrumentation key**.
 The command below shows how that is done.
 ```